 The data-driven conditions in Theorem~\ref{Thm1} are designed to ensure that the BC defined in~\eqref{eq:cbc-network} satisfies the safety conditions of Definition~\ref{def:cbc}.
-Specifically, Condition~\eqref{Con0} ensures that the level sets $\sigma$ and $\phi$ separate the initial set from the unsafe set, \emph{i.e.}, $X_0 \cap X_a = \emptyset$, through $\sigma<\phi$, as required by Definition~\ref{def:cbc}.
-Condition~\eqref{Con1} guarantees the fulfillment of conditions \eqref{eq:con1_BNetwork} and \eqref{eq:con2_BNetwork} across the network through fulfilling conditions \eqref{eq:subsys1} and~\eqref{eq:subsys3} per subsystem by considering the BC as defined in~\eqref{eq:cbc-network}.
-The term $\eta_{\mathcal{N}_i}^* + \mathcal{L}^1_i \theta_i$ quantifies the conservatism level required for robustness to \emph{unseen data}.
-Note that in \eqref{Con1}, the summation of $\eta_{\mathcal N_i}^* \!+\! \mathcal{L}^1_{i} \theta_{i}$ \emph{across the network} should be non-positive.
-This implies that some subsystems may have a positive value of $\eta_{\mathcal N_i}^* \!+\! \mathcal{L}^1_{i} \theta_{i}$, provided that the other subsystems compensate for the adverse effect of this positivity so that the overall summation across the network remains non-positive.
+Specifically, condition~\eqref{Con0} ensures that the network-level constants associated with the initial and unsafe sets are strictly separated, namely $\sigma<\phi$, as required by Definition~\ref{def:cbc}.
+It is noteworthy that the proposed compositional condition does not require $\sigma_i^*<\phi_i^*$ for every individual subsystem.
+Condition~\eqref{Con1} guarantees the fulfillment of conditions \eqref{eq:con1_BNetwork} and \eqref{eq:con2_BNetwork} across the network through satisfying conditions \eqref{eq:subsys1} and~\eqref{eq:subsys3} per subsystem by considering the BC as defined in~\eqref{eq:cbc-network}, while also ensuring the nonnegativity of the BC.
+Specifically, the term $\eta_{\mathcal{N}_i}^* + \mathcal{L}^1_i {\bar\theta_i}$ quantifies the conservatism level required for robustness to \emph{unseen} data.
 Condition~\eqref{Con2} accounts for the unknown system dynamics and supply rate to ensure the satisfaction of~\eqref{eq:cbceq} through \eqref{eq:csbceq}.
-To formally quantify the required level of negativeness to account for \emph{unseen data}, we use the Lipschitz constant $\mathcal{L}_i^2$ associated with the difference $\mathds{B}_i^*(\vartheta_i, f_i(x_i, d_i)) - \mathds{B}_i^*(\vartheta_i, x_i)$, and the optimal bound $\beta_{\mathcal{N}_i}^*$ on the supply rate appears in condition~\eqref{Con2} to capture its influence.
+To formally quantify the required negative margin to account for unseen data, we use the Lipschitz constant $\mathcal{L}_i^2$ and the optimal bound $\beta_{\mathcal{N}_i}^*$ such that the summation of $\mu_i\big(\eta_{\mathcal N_i}^* \!+\! \beta_{\mathcal N_i}^* \!+\! \mathcal{L}^2_{i} \theta_{i} \big)$ in \eqref{Con2} across the network remains non-positive.
+This implies that some subsystems may have a positive value of $\mu_i\big(\eta_{\mathcal N_i}^* \!+\! \beta_{\mathcal N_i}^* \!+\! \mathcal{L}^2_{i} \theta_{i} \big)$, provided that the other subsystems compensate for the adverse effect of this positivity so that the overall summation across the network remains non-positive.
 Collectively, these conditions guarantee that the BC defined in~\eqref{eq:cbc-network} satisfies the safety requirements of Definition~\ref{def:cbc}, even under limited data.